davidpangsw/claude-farmer/features/core/claude-farmer/GOAL.md

 ## Command

 Tasks are building blocks orchestrated into commands.
+Commands are exposed to be used.
+Do not implement any command that is not specificed in this section.

 ### Patch Command